Parking and transport

 The underground station is located below the airport's central bus station.
 Walking time is five to ten minutes from Terminal 2, ten to 15 minutes from Terminal 3.

 There are help buttons either side of the up escalators – station staff can take you to a lift to reach the ticket office level, where there are lifts to ground level and the central bus station.
+If you need assistance to reach check-in, please use a designated help point or call directly on +44 (0)20 8757 2700 to arrange assistance.

 The underground station is below the terminal.
 If you are a wheelchair user, station staff can help you through the trolley barriers.